 This measure calculates systems cost (per $100,000 revenue) of the phase ‘generate new product/service ideas,' which involves identifying potential improvements/extensions for existing products/services, researching customer and market needs, proposing and researching new product/service opportunities, and identifying "generate new ideas" performance indicators.
 Systems costs include a variety of specific costs related to computer hardware/software, network maintenance, data storage, etc., and all fees paid to full-time, part-time, or temporary employees or independent contractors hired to perform these services.
 This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "define product/service development requirements."

-Systems cost to generate new product/service ideas / (Total business entity revenue * 0.000010)
+Systems cost for the phase 'generate new product/service ideas' / (Total business entity revenue * 0.000010)

 Total Annual Revenue/Net Revenue

 Total annual revenue is net proceeds generated from the sale of products or services.
 This should reflect the selling price less any allowances such as quantity, discounts, rebates and returns.
 If your business entity is a support unit and therefore does not directly generate revenue, then provide the revenue amount for the units you support.
 For government/non-profit organizations, please use your non-pass-through budget.
 For insurance companies the total annual revenue is the total amount of direct written premiums, excluding net investment income.
 Note: Business entity revenue needs to only include inter-company business segment revenue when the transactions between those business segments are intended to reflect an arm's length transfer price and would therefore meet the regulatory requirements for external revenue reporting.

 Systems costs include all expenses, paid or incurred, in conjunction with:

 Computer hardware or computer software acquired by the organization or provided to the organization through service contracts.